EmmanuelOga/emmanueloga.github.com/_posts/2013-07-23-Using-AngularJS-with-a-Rails-backend.md

 But Yeoman's angular generator sets everything right for you with a single command.

-Rails was born in the request-response era of web applications, and it shows.
+Rails was born in the request-response era of the web, and it shows.
 Yeoman sets up a web environment with defaults that are better suited for developing web applications.